Anti Drone Companies in India

 Applications: Military, Border Security

-DRDO has developed a comprehensive anti drone system that can detect and jam rogue drones at a range of up to 3 km and neutralize threats using a laser-based weapon system.
+DRDO has developed a comprehensive anti drone systems that can detect and jam rogue drones at a range of up to 3 km and neutralize threats using a laser-based weapon system.
 The system has been deployed at critical locations like Republic Day parades and other high-security events.

 4. Adani Defence and Aerospace